hamk-automation/HAMK-unlimited-2018-summer/docker.md

   - Containers are executable image instances, hence the ability to start, stop, delete or even exec into a running instance via Docker CLI or API. [[a]](https://docs.docker.com/engine/docker-overview/#docker-objects)

   - Containers characteristic
-    - _Lightweight_: Containers are just very lightweight VM instances, with a file system and limited methods for running images.
-They can be deployed in just matter of seconds. [[a]](https://www.aquasec.com/wiki/display/containers/Docker+Architecture)
+    - _Lightweight_: Containers are very lightweight since they are just images' compressed layers with an additional writable layer.
+They can be deployed in just matter of seconds. [[a]](https://www.docker.com/what-container#/package_software)

     - _Standard_: Unlike VM instances, containers are both hypervisor and OS independent.
 Containers can be deployed across multiple platforms and infrastructure, and yet they will function the same in every environment.